-Blood serum samples collected from captured animals were also tested for a suite of 15 different diseases relevant to ungulates (Appendix 1).
+During 2005-2013, blood serum samples collected from captured animals have been tested each year for a suite of 15 different diseases relevant to ungulates (Appendix 1).
 Of particular interest was contagious ecthyma (CE), a viral disease previously documented among mountain goats in Juneau, Haines and other areas of southeastern Alaska.
 Common symptoms of CE include presence of grotesque lesions on the face, ears, and nose which can lead to death of animals, primarily those in young or old age classes; healthy adults commonly survive the disease.
-Of the 85 animals successfully tested for CE only four animals tested positive for CE-specific antibodies; a level of prevalence comparable to other southeastern Alaska populations tested.
+Of the 54 animals successfully tested for CE in the Lions Head and Mt Sinclair areas, three animals (6%) tested positive for CE-specific antibodies; a level of prevalence comparable to other southeastern Alaska populations tested.